aa0051320/Pages/_Diablo_IV/Perfect Aspect.md

 - +3 While Deep Freeze is active, exploding Ice Spikes form in the area, dealing [X] Cold Damage.
 Your Ice Spikes have [50%] increased explosion radius.

 # Chest 4 (Non-Elemental)
-- +1 'You Heal for [X] Life per second for each Close enemy, up to [X] Life per second.
 - +1 After Immobilize wears off, enemies are Slowed by [40 - 60%] for 4 seconds.
 - +1 Attacking enemies with a Basic Skill increases the damage of your next Core Skill cast by [5 - 10%], up to 30%.
 - +1 Basic Skills gain [15 - 30%] Attack Speed.